alabou/is-11/docs/Behaviour - Server Side.md

 At any time if State of an active Sender becomes `active_constraints_violation`, the Sender MUST become inactive.
 An inactive Sender in this state MUST NOT allow activations.

-At any time if State of an active Receiver becomes `non_compliant_flow`, the Receiver SHOULD become inactive.
+At any time if State of an active Receiver becomes `non_compliant_stream`, the Receiver SHOULD become inactive.
 An inactive Receiver in this state SHOULD NOT allow activations.

 ## Signal altering indication